Yes, You Can Use Twitter Without an Account! Here’s How

 Once you find the user’s Twitter handle, you can bookmark that page to look it up in the future.
-In case you use RSS feeds and readers to improve your life, there’s a trick to turn timelines into RSS feeds, even though it’s not officially supported by Twitter.
+In case you use RSS feeds and readers, there’s a trick to turn timelines into RSS feeds, even though it’s not officially supported by Twitter.

 Queryfeed is one of the only sites that converts Twitter accounts into RSS feeds.
 Scroll down to “Alternative Twitter Search” and key in the account you want to follow, with the “@” symbol.
 Without the “@”, you’ll get an RSS feed for all tweets (including replies, retweets, and everything else) that includes the username, so it’s probably not what you want.

 Click the “Search” button and copy the URL you see (ignore the long text wall you see, or things like “This XML file does not appear to have any style information”).
 Go to your favorite RSS reader and add that URL as a new feed to get all the recent tweets from that account, and all future updates.